crs4/bbmri-it-school-tutorials/Git_and_GitHub_Tutorial.md

    nothing to commit, working tree clean
    ```

-   Notice that the status gives us hints about the status of the local copy of `develop` with respect to the `origin`
+   Notice that the `status` gives us hints about the status of the local copy of `develop` with respect to the `origin`

-   Now you can push to the `origin/develop`
+   Now you can push to `origin/develop`

    ```bash
    (develop) $ git push origin develop